-This policy applies to all University groups and sponsored non-University groups who may teach, conduct business, visit or participate in activities at the University and wish to utilize outdoor area or exterior campus space.
+This policy applies to all University, sponsored non-University and non-University groups who may teach, conduct business, visit or participate in activities at the University and wish to utilize campus outdoor area/exterior space.
 For the purposes of this policy, a “University group” is defined as (a) a student organization officially recognized and sanctioned by the University, (b) a group established by the Chancellor, faculty, staff or administration, or (c) groups established by University departments.
-An individual with University affiliation (current faculty, staff or student) is combined and identified, for the purpose of this policy, as a “University Group.”
-A “non-University group” is defined as any group other than those identified as a “University group.”
-An individual with no University affiliation (not identified as current faculty, staff or student) is combined and identified, for the purpose of this policy, as a “non-University Group.”
-For the purpose of determining privileges for a group, a mixed group will be categorized by the predominate category of its attendees.
-University police are authorized to make this determination, and the university acknowledges this is done in a good faith exercise of professional judgment by its officers.
+An individual with University affiliation (current faculty, staff or student) is combined and identified, for the purpose of this policy, as a “University Group”.
+A “sponsored non-University group” is any group, other than those identified as a “University group”, that receives an express invitation of sponsorship from a “University group” to conduct events or activities using the University’s outdoor area/ exterior space.
+A “non-University group” is defined as any group other than those identified as a “University group” or “sponsored non-University group”.
+An individual with no University affiliation (not identified as current faculty, staff or student) is combined and identified, for the purpose of this policy, as a “non-University Group”.
+For the purpose of determining privileges for a group, a mixed group will be categorized by the predominant category of its attendees.
+University police are authorized to make this determination, and the University acknowledges this is done in the good faith exercise of professional judgment by its officers.

 III.
 Overriding Principles

-C. The fulfillment of the educational mission of the University has first priority in all decisions concerning any use of any facility under this policy.
+B. The fulfillment of the educational mission of the University has first priority in all decisions concerning any use of any facility under this policy.
 Facility use must be compatible with or complementary to the educational mission of the University.

-E. Use of any University outdoor area/exterior space must be appropriate for the size, design and purpose of the facility and must not pose an undue burden on University resources.
+D. Use of any University outdoor area/exterior space must be appropriate for the size, design and purpose of the facility and must not pose an undue burden on University resources.

 A. Assembly and petitioning may not interfere with University operations.